 Sector Practice Leaders (SPL) help to address the unique challenges different industries present to entrepreneurs.
 While broad-based entrepreneurship education is useful, there is an additional need to provide knowledge to address key obstacles faced when starting companies in specific industries.

-Our SPL program focuses on five different industries.
+Our SPL program focuses on four different industries.
 Student leaders for each sector were selected through a competitive process to develop plans and implement comprehensive, integrated, and cutting-edge programs such as advanced classes, active student clubs, annual conferences, business plan contests, hackathons, regular social events, guest speakers, and more.

 MIT is known worldwide for innovation and entrepreneurship. t=0 is an event and exhibition that brings together MIT student clubs, startups, and organizations to showcase innovation and entrepreneurship in different sectors.
 MIT students from all MIT schools are invited to come discover some of the compelling work being done across industries, and to learn from other students how they can get involved in the MIT innovation scene.